ApryseSDK/webviewer-mendix-sample/README.md

 ## Place WebViewer into a Page

+In your Mendix toolbox, you should see the `WebViewer` widget near the very bottom.

+1. Click and drag the widget on to your page.
+You can bind to an entity if you wish.
+More details in the next section.

+2. Run your Mendix app and you should see WebViewer loaded on the page that you added it on.
+By default, it will have loaded a default document.

+3. Right click the widget and access the properties.
+You can change the loaded document using the URL property.
+This is useful for single document viewing purposes.

+## Connect Attribute to WebViewer

+We can bind WebViewer to an attribute to dynamically change documents.
+In the following example, we will add widgets to allow users to provide a document URL which make WebViewer load the new document.

 1. Access the `Domain Model` of the module where the viewer will be integrated, and create a new `Entity`.
+This entity will contain the file URL that we will load from.
+You can name it whatever you want.

 2. Right-click the newly created `Entity`, click `Add > Attribute`.
-Leave everything as is, and ensure its `Type` is set to `String`.
+You can name it whatever you want but ensure its `Type` is set to `String`.

 3. Next, open the page inside of your module.

-4. Add a `Data view` widget by dragging it from the Toolbox.
-If you do not have a the `Toolbox` window open on the right, the bottom right corner of the window should have the `Toolbox` tab as an option.
-Double-click the widget, and give it a data source microflow by selecting `Data source > Type > Microflow`.
+4. Add a `Data View` widget to the page by dragging it from the Toolbox.

+5. Double-click the widget, and give it a data source microflow by selecting `Data source > Type > Microflow`.
+This will create the entity when we change the URL.

-5. In the microflow field, click the `Select` button and press `New`.
+6. In the microflow field, click the `Select` button and press `New` to create a new microflow.
+You can name it whatever you want.

-6. Open newly created microflow, delete the `parameter` object (the object that has has `U` and `(Not set)` underneath) and drag `Create object` from the toolbox onto the arrow.
-Open the object by double-clicking on it and select the entity we created earlier.
+7. Open the created microflow and drag `Create object` from the toolbox onto the microflow flow line.
+If there is a parameter object (the object that has `U` and `(Not set)` underneath), delete it.

+8. Open `Create object` by double-clicking on it and select the entity we created earlier.

-7. Right-click the `Create Entity` activity, then click `Set $NewEntity as Return Value`.
+9. Right-click the `Create Entity` activity, then click `Set $NewEntity as Return Value`.

-8. Go back to the page you placed the `data view`, and drag `Text box` into `data view`.
-Open the textbox's properties, find the `Data source` panel, and change the `Attribute` (path) to the string attribute you created in Steps 1 and 2.
+10. Go back to the page where you placed the `Data View`, and drag a `Text box` into `Data View` for the user to enter a URL.

+11. Open the textbox's properties and find the `Data Source` panel.

+12. Change the `Attribute` to the string attribute you created in Steps 1 and 2.
+This will set the attribute when it is changed in the text box.

-9. Press F4, or from the top menu bar select `Project > Synchronize Project Directory`.
+13. Press F4 or from the top menu bar select `Project > Synchronize Project Directory` to synchronize with the local file changes.

-10. Go back to the page you placed the `data view`, in the `Toolbar`, under `Add-on widgets` you should now see `Web Viewer`.
-Drag into the `data view`.
-Right-click on `Web Viewer` widget and select Attribute by selecting Attribute string you have created.
+14. Return to the page you placed the `Data View`.
+In the Toolbox, under `Add-ons`, you should now see `WebViewer`.

+15. Drag the `WebViewer` widget into the `Data View`.

+16. Right-click on the `WebViewer` widget and set the `Attribute` property to the attribute created on your entity.
+Make sure to clear the URL property as well as that will load first.
+This will pass the attribute value to WebViewer.

-11. You can now run the app by clicking `Run Locally` at the top.
+17. You can now run the app by clicking `Run Locally` at the top.

-## Connect Attribute to WebViewer

-The WebViewer now loads inside of your page with the default file.
-Now let's connect the Attribute parameter to be accessible by the WebViewer.
-Attribute parameter can be used to pass a URL to open specific document.
+WebViewer can now load the URL that is passed through the text box!
+How odes it work on the WebViewer side?

 1. Navigate to the WebViewer location inside of `App/CustomWidgets/webViewer` and open it in your favourite code editor.

 2. Open WebViewer component available in `src/components/PDFViewer.tsx`.
 Inside of it, you can see WebViewer constructor where you can pass various customization options and call APIs on the instance object.
-The Attribute that you have created in previous steps is passed in `props.value`:
+The Attribute that you have created in previous steps is passed in `props.file`:

 ```javascript
 useEffect(() => {